Without proper medical credentialing, a medical practitioner legally cannot work at a hospital or partner with insurers.

 Medical credentialing courses online allow medical credentialing staff including billers and practice managers to go through quick training sessions at their own convenience, without wasting any time.
 Many sessions are geared to the specific credentialing software such as CAQH or CAQH Proview for Practice Managers or using general software such as Excel to streamline the process.
 Many billing managers are able to save time after training on specific challenge areas including monitoring and recertification or hospital privileges including courtesy, admitting and surgical.

-**Upcoming Training: Improve the accuracy and timeliness of managing your provider’s hospital privileges with step-by-step tactics to help make the process faster and easier from credentialing and privileging expert, Brianna Foulkrod, CPCS, CPMSM.
-Sign up for the online training on Wednesday, November 6th at 1pm ET,
+Improve the accuracy and timeliness of managing your provider’s hospital privileges with step-by-step tactics to help make the process faster and easier from credentialing and privileging expert, Brianna Foulkrod, CPCS, CPMSM.
+Sign up for the online training to learn more.

 How Can You Ensure a Swift Credentialing Process?